 The results highlight clear differences between MILD and non-MILD regimes.
 Under MILD conditions (HD cases), more than 88\% of the total HRR originates from autoignitive and premixed regions, confirming that combustion proceeds in a volumetric and homogeneous manner, while diffusive and deflagrative contributions remain minor.
 The nearly identical behavior of HD-FF and HD-SF further confirms that the fuel–air mixing intensity has a limited influence on the flame propagation mode once MILD conditions are established.
+Notably, under MILD conditions, the HRR contributions from rich mixture regions ($\phi > 1$) are identically zero for both HD cases, indicating that the intense pre-ignition mixing driven by the hot products shear layer produces a thermochemical environment so homogeneous that no distinct rich pockets survive to ignition.
+This differs from the findings of Doan et al.~\cite{Doan2018}, who observed non-negligible contributions from both lean and rich premixed modes in non-premixed MILD combustion with internal EGR.
 In contrast, the non-MILD cases (LD cases) exhibit higher deflagrative activity, with a more significant HRR contribution from diffusion-dominated zones.
+Furthermore, the non-MILD cases show non-negligible contributions from rich mixture regions, with $HRR_{\mathrm{APR}} \approx 20\%$ and $HRR_{\mathrm{DPR}} \approx 4$--$7\%$, consistent with the higher mixture fraction stratification present in these cases as evidenced by the lower $R^2$ values at ignition.
 These features correspond to localized reactive layers and non-MILD flame structures.
-This finding differs from the results of Doan et al.~\cite{Doan2021}, which instead showed that larger deflagrative contributions to the overall HRR can be observed under non-premixed MILD conditions.
-However, in their work, a freely decaying homogeneous isotropic turbulence configuration was employed, thus neglecting the shear-driven mixing effect on the autoignition behavior.
-Instead, the shear-driven mixing leads to a nearly uniform distribution of local ignition delay times, reducing ignition stratification and causing multiple pre-ignition zones to ignite almost simultaneously, which limits the development of sustained deflagrative burning.
+These findings are broadly consistent with those of Doan et al.~\cite{Doan2021}, who similarly observed a dominance of autoignition in non-premixed MILD combustion, with autoignitive regions contributing over 85\% of the total heat release rate.
+In the present cases, the combined autoignitive contribution reaches approximately 95\% for the HD-FF case and 93\% for the HD-SF case, suggesting a slightly higher prevalence of autoignition than in the non-premixed cases of Doan et al.~\cite{Doan2021}.
+This difference may be attributed to the shear-driven mixing in the present configuration, which promotes a more uniform thermochemical environment prior to ignition compared to the freely decaying HIT, reducing the probability of flame-propagation events and rich zones.